Orbi home mesh wifi system: Pros, cons and tips

 > If your TV has a power consumption of 532 kWh per year

-> If you are paying 0,2 euro (or dollars or pounds) per every kWh you consume
+> If you are paying 0,2 euros (or dollars or pounds) per every kWh you consume

-You will be paying around 106 euro (or dollars, or pounds, or…) per year in electricity costs.
+You will be paying around 106 euros (or dollars, pounds, or…) per year in electricity costs.

 If you don’t know how much you are paying per kWh, you should be able to find the cost per kWh on your electricity contract or in one of the electricity bills.